rorysaur/quack/README.md

 # Quack

-A humble but ambitious clone of Slack, the chat app, using React, Flux, and Firebase.
+A humble but ambitious clone of Slack, the chat app, using React, Flux, Elixir and Phoenix.

 ## Installation